 4 Legal Documents Everyone Needs on Hand

-COVID-19 has forced a lot of people to think about hard life-and-death decisions.
-Filling these documents out now will make sure you and your loved ones are on the same page, literally.
+Filling these four documents out now will make sure you and your loved ones are on the same page, literally.

 A blue tinted image of silver ball point pen lying on scattered legal contract documents on a wooden table, ready to sign to complete the deal.
-This conceptual image is shot with a shallow de
+This conceptual image is shot with a shallow depth of field, and all paperwork is generic.
+Part of a contract series of images.

 Some banks and brokerage firms use their own form, or they may not honor a power of attorney unless certain conditions are met.
 Make sure you and your “attorney in fact” complete the required paperwork, and ask the institution to keep a copy on file.